Technica-Corporation/ipls_anomaly_detection/README.md

 ## Build the IPLS Bootstrapper Containers

-This step will build the IPLS Bootstrapper Container and must be run on all Bootstrapper Devices.
+This step builds the IPLS Bootstrapper Container and must be run on all Bootstrapper Devices.

 > **_NOTE:_**  You only need to build this on the Bootstrapper Devices, it does not need to be built on the Peer Devices.